CherryDev-Arch/CherryDev-Arch/README.md

 ## 📝 Career

 As previously stated, I'm teaching myself all kinds of development, and I aim to work remotely and occasionally livestream some coding sessions to streaming and video-sharing platforms like Twitch and YouTube.
-I hope to eventually be based in Tallinn or Helsinki, and I want to one day live the life I want to live, as a developer and artist.
+I hope to eventually be based in Tallinn, and I want to one day live the life I want to live, as a developer and artist.
 Who knows, maybe one day I will create my own kernel like Linus Torvalds.

 ## 🔗 Socials